spoonapps/docs/reference/command_line/run.md

 Detaching from a container will allow further work to be done in the native prompt while the container is running.

-The initial working directory for the container can be set with `workdir` instruction or `-w` flag.
-Current directory will be used if no `workdir` instruction was used during building container image or `--startup-file` parameter was provided.
+The initial working directory for the container can be set with the `workdir` instruction or the `-w` flag.
+The current directory will be used if `workdir` was not specified and no `--startup-file` parameter was provided when building the image.

 ```
+# By default, a container's working directory matches the host's working directory
+C:\Users>spoon run spoonbrew/git

+(0x3842xd) C:\Users>

-# Set working directory to root of C: drive
+# This sets the working directory to the root of the C drive
 C:\Users> spoon run -w="C:\" spoonbrew/git

 (0x3842xd) C:\>

-# By default, container working directory matches native
-C:\Users>spoon run spoonbrew/git

-(0x3842xd) C:\Users>
 ```

 Spoon VM settings can be enabled or disabled with the `--enable` and `--disable` flags, respectively.
 For a list of Spoon VM settings, see **VM Settings** section of the documentation.